3valley/code-your-own-adventure/README.md

 He was trained to do all this crazy spy stuff in a secret lab, and then his memory was wiped and he starts the movie as himself.
 He has no idea what's going on but he already has a gun and a Swiss bank account and knows how to fight and speak a bunch of languages.

-Since he is an instance of the superspy class, he has functions that belong to him, called **methods**, for being a cool spy (`karate` is a method, and so is `translate_to_russian`).
+Since he (the `protagonist` **object)** is an **instance** of the superspy **class**, he has functions that __belong to him__, called **methods**, for being a cool spy (`karate` is a method, and so is `translate_to_russian`).
 Then, over the course of the movie, our *particular* superspy object learns about his fraught past and stuff, but none of that modifies the original superspy blueprint, the class.

 Anyway, that's how I think of the `Player()` class and the `player = Player()` object in this code example.
 The class is superspies generally, and the object is the movie's `protoganist`, `protagonist.name` Jason Bourne, an **instance** of the superspy class.

 We're going to leave it there.
 In short, this example code has a LOT of classes that you can modify.
 When you run the code, a bunch of objects are being created from those classes.
-Depending on how you modify the code, you might have three instances of the same `Weapon` or `MapTile` child class.
+Depending on how you modify the code, you might have three objects that are all instances of the same `Weapon` or `MapTile` child class.
 These objects form this copy of the game world.

 There is much more reading you can do on **classes**, **instantiating/instances**, and **objects**.
 This is just your first (maybe) exposure to the terminology.